 SEO management is built-in

 By default, Wix helps you do this and all you’ll need to do is give it a little guidance.
-For example, let it know more about your site and what your focus is on, then it can do the heavy lifting for you.
+For example, letting it know more about your site and what areas your focus is on, then it can do the heavy lifting for you.
 It does this by letting you fill in keyword tags and other metadata.

-Another aspect of SEO is the URL (address) format, which Google does consider as well for relevance.
+Another aspect of SEO is the URL (address) format, which Google does consider for relevance.
 Wix lets you modify the URL of each page so that it best fits what you need Google to know.

 Create social media posts

-All you need to do is basically choose an image and then modify text to go along with it so you can share something that’s quick, pretty (or quirky) depending on your site audience.
+All you need to do is choose an image and then modify text to go along with it so you can share something that’s quick, pretty (or quirky) depending on your site audience.

 Use email marketing

 Perhaps this would be more for business sites, but email marketing is one tool that can help create lead generation.
-Rather than only waiting for customers come to you, after you’ve built up a subscriber list, you can send content directly to them!
+Rather than only waiting for customers to come to you, after you’ve built up a subscriber list, you can send content directly to them!

 6. Tons of Extra Features

-Aside from its core, which is the site builder that helps people rapidly develop websites, Wix is going far more than the extra mile.
+Aside from its core, which is the website builder that helps people rapidly develop websites, Wix is going far more than the extra mile.
 It has built an entire ecosystem of tools and products aimed at helping people create websites that succeed.

 For those who aren’t yet aware, Google is now doing its bit for a more secure Internet by encouraging site owners to use SSL.
-While its true that most website hosting sites today offer this in one form or other, it is nonetheless good to see site builders like Wix start to offer this as well.
+While it’s true that most website hosting sites today offer this in one form or other, it is nonetheless good to see site builders like Wix start to offer this as well.